[New Report] Cybersecurity for smart factories

 Almost half (40%) of manufacturers surveyed recently by Deloitte and the Manufacturers Alliance for Productivity & Innovation (MAPI) said their operations were impacted by a cyber incident in the past 12 months, and yet one in four have not performed a cyber risk assessment in the last year.
 This preparedness gap is becoming increasingly striking as manufacturers adopt more Smart Factory technologies whose connected nature exposes them to more cyberattacks.

 According to the Deloitte and MAPI report on cybersecurity for smart factories, complicating this is the increasing disconnect between IT and shop floor network management.
 In fact, while 90% of manufacturers surveyed report capabilities to detect cyber events, very few companies today have extended monitoring into their operational technology (OT) environments.
 As a result, IT and OT leaders may be unprepared to respond to new threats that arise, with serious consequences to intellectual property and production processes.

-The report further explores the cyber threats facing manufacturers today and provides guidance on how they can better assess and manage cyber risks in their operations.
+The report further explores the cyber threats facing manufacturers today and provides guidance on how they can better assess and manage cyber risks in their operations and ensure the cybersecurity in productivity.
 Below are key excerpts from the report.

 Growing cyber threats can be a menace in manufacturing environments

 - Manufacturing industry is consistently featured among the most frequently targeted industries